 - Go on a family vacation next year

-- Save 50% of our income, or one of our paychecks (in a two-paycheck household)
+- Save 50% of your income, or one of your paychecks (in a two-paycheck household)

-- Refinance our mortgage to pay it off in 15 years instead of what we have left of our 30-year mortgage
+- Refinance your mortgage to pay it off in 15 years instead of what you have left on your 30-year mortgage

-Many attempt New Year’s Resolutions, and from all of the articles about them on the web, I think that by February, few survive.
+Many attempt New Year’s Resolutions, and by February, few of those resolutions survive.

 Financial Resolution #1: Lose Weight